caitlinsprojects-ml/marvel-mania/README.md

   1. I  am not affiliated with Marvel or Disney in any capacity and do not own any of the CSV files.
 I got them from Kaggle and cleaned them up.

-  2. This game was made for educaitonal purposes only and is not making money in any way.
+  2. This game was made for educational purposes only and is not making money in any way.

   3. This is for extra credit for my coding class.
 Hi Professor! :)